Skip to content

 </html>

-In this example, the x parameter received by the function is an integer, requiring no type conversion.
+For example, in this case, the x parameter received by the function is an integer, and no type conversion is needed.

 Text Only